guihatano/guihatano.github.io/README.md

 For now is just a site with a Tic Tac Toe made from scratch, my timeline and an about page.

-The about page tells about how to find me on the internet not about the site, sorry!
+The about page shows about how to find me on the internet not about the site, sorry!

+Always thinking about the responsiveness!

 ### Tech

 * [Twitter Bootstrap] 3.3.7
 * [Font Awesome] 4.7.0
 * [jQuery]
+* [W3Data]

 Sprite from [Sithjester][sithjester1]